Wildland Fire Careers

 A listing of current job openings will come up.
-If you are interested in working on a specific National Forest, visit the US Forest Service website and use the “Find a Forest or Grassland” tool on the right side of the page to find the National Forest you are interested in and use the contact information provided to ask about wildland fire positions on that particular National Forest.
+If you are interested in working on a specific national forest, see the list of national forests and grasslands.
+Visit the site and use the contact information provided at the bottom to ask about wildland fire positions on that particular national forest or grassland.

-Inspiring Videos About Working in Wildland Fire for the U.S. Forest Service
+Inspiring Videos About Working in Wildland Fire for the Forest Service

 Interagency Fire Program Management Standard (IFPM)

-The Interagency Fire Program Management Standard (IFPM) is a collaborative effort between the U.S. Forest Service and the Department of Interior wildland bureaus to establish minimum qualification standards for key positions in Fire and Aviation Management (FAM).
-In addtion, the U.S. Forest Service implemented an agency addendum to IFPM called the Forest Service Fire Program Management Standard (FS-FPM).
+The Interagency Fire Program Management Standard (IFPM) is a collaborative effort between the USDA Forest Service and the Department of the Interior wildland bureaus to establish minimum qualification standards for key positions in Fire and Aviation Management (FAM).
+In addition, the Forest Service implemented an agency addendum to IFPM called the Forest Service Fire Program Management Standard (FS-FPM).